How to set up a limited company as a contractor

 2. Articles of Association

-A document which acts as the ‘constitution’ for the company.
-It sets out how the company is to be run.
+A document that acts as the company’s ‘constitution’ sets out how it is to be run.
 On 1st October 2009, new ‘model’ articles were introduced as part of the Companies Act 2006 rollout.

-These model articles are used as standard unless you choose to provide your own Articles.
+These model articles are used as standard unless you choose to provide your custom Articles.

 3. Memorandum of Association